The $4 billion problem designers can’t shake

 The Eames lounge chair is one of hundreds, if not thousands, of designs counterfeited then sold to consumers.
 The rise of e-commerce has made it exceedingly easy for knockoff artists to sell replicas of popular furniture at a fraction of the original cost.
 Designers and manufacturers have some legal recourse, but not much.
 Many describe the process of combating knockoffs as a game of whack a mole: As soon as you shut down one company, another pops up.

 To fight back, designers are banding together under a nonprofit organization called Be Original Americas.
-Founded by PR maven and former Metropolis magazine publisher Beth Dickstein in 2012, Be Original has 126 paid members who vow not to support fakes.
+Founded by PR maven and former Metropolis magazine publisher Beth Dickstein in 2012, Be Original Americas has 126 paid members who vow not to support fakes.
 They range from major American companies (Design Within Reach, Herman Miller, Steelcase) to European brands (Fritz Hansen, Artemide, Moooi) to prestigious mid-size design studios (MNML, Bruce Mau Design, Fuseproject).
 Architects, including Studio O + A and Gensler, the world’s largest architecture firm, have joined, too.

 The organization’s mandate is simple: to protect designers’ intellectual property both by educating the public about the value of authentic design and by purging the market of fakes.
-Over several years, Be Original has helped U.S. Customs and Border Protection seize nearly 18,000 pieces of knockoff furniture worth an estimated $30.3 million if the goods were genuine.
+Over several years, Be Original Americas has helped U.S. Customs and Border Protection seize nearly 18,000 pieces of knockoff furniture worth an estimated $30.3 million if the goods were genuine.
 “Original design is sacrosanct.
 People should be paid for it,” says Kenneth Baker, a managing principal at Gensler, who showed up to our Zoom interview dressed marvelously in head-to-toe Gucci.
 “Be Original Americas gives a bigger voice to this movement of keeping original.
 Using plagiarized [design]?
 It’s kind of like embezzlement.”

 That might sound like an overstatement, but for designers and manufacturers, the stakes couldn’t be higher, especially during a year when furniture sales skyrocketed.
 Counterfeit pieces abound on small, generic furniture sites in addition to major platforms like eBay, Amazon, and Alibaba.
 One design retailer estimates that knockoffs put a $4 billion dent in the luxury furniture business each year.